TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-06-15-symbiotic-controller-nette-presenter-with-freedom.md

 ---
 layout: post
-title: "Symbitoic Controller: Nette Presenter with Freedom"
+title: "Symbiotic Controller: Nette Presenter with Freedom"
 perex: '''
-    Symfony and Laravel have decoupled controllers by default, thanks to simple principle of controller = callback.
-No required base class nor interface.
+    Symfony and Laravel have decoupled controllers by default thanks to simple principle: controller/presenter = callback.
+No base class nor interface is required.
     <br><br>
     People around me are already using single action presenters, but still depend on Nette.
 Why?
 Coupling of <code>IPresenter</code> in Application and Router.
     <br><br>
-    I always struggle for freedom and to framework use me, not <strong>Today, I will show you when how addictive and sexy presenters independent are and get them event to Nette</strong>.
+    I think framework should help you and not limit you in a way how you write your code.
+    <strong>Today we look look how to make that happen event for Nette presenters and how to set them free</strong>.
 '''
 lang: en
 ---

-@todo ask Honza Mikeš on feedback
-@todo wait for Symplify 2.0 stable before release this
-@todo update example repository o Github
-@todo complete gifs
+## 3 Misconceptions First

-When first I talked about [single action or rather invokable presenters in Nette](https://www.facebook.com/pehapkari/videos/1285464581503349/) on 8x. posobota in Prague, **people were talking about 3 miss-conceptions**.
+When I talked about [single action or rather invokable presenters in Nette](https://www.facebook.com/pehapkari/videos/1285464581503349/) on 87.
+Posobota meetup in Prague, **people were talking about 3 miss-conceptions**.
 I'd like clarify them first.

-### Nette needs `IPreseneter`
+### 1. Nette needs `IPreseneter`

-My first attempt decouple presenter from Nette failed `PresenterFactory`:
+My first attempt decouple presenter from Nette [failed on `PresenterFactory`](https://github.com/nette/application/blob/0941b6b7023a43ddd0627ad5ac3ffba606709ef5/src/Application/PresenterFactory.php#L78-L79):

 ```php
 // ...